Abe-Tiz/e-commerce-backend-api/README.md

 - **User Authentication**: Register and login users using JWT.
 - **Product Management**: Perform CRUD operations on products.
 - **Order Management**: Place orders and manage stock levels.
-- **Caching**: Products list is cached in Redis for performance optimization.
+- **Caching**: Product list is cached in Redis for performance optimization.
 - **Authorization**: Role-based access control using CASL.
+- **File Upload**: The admin uploads an image of the product.
+- **Filtering**: Filter the product using the product name, category, and price range in products endpoint `/product/views?name=test`, `/product/views?category="test category"`, `/product/views?minPrice=20&maxPrice=50`.
+- **Rate Limit**: The user failed to login attempts and revoked the user from trying to log in again for 15 minutes after multiple failed attempts

 ## Technologies